hyperledger-archives/fabric/examples/chaincode/go/asset_management/README.md

 A possible work-flow could be the following:

 1. Alice is the deployer of the chaincode;
-2. Alice wants to assign the administrator role to Charlie;
+2. Alice wants to assign the administrator role to Bob;
-3. Alice obtains, via an out-of-band channel, a TCert of Charlie, let us call this certificate *CharlieCert*;
+3. Alice obtains, via an out-of-band channel, a TCert of Bob, let us call this certificate *BobCert*;
-4. Alice constructs a deploy transaction, as described in *application-ACL.md*,  setting the transaction metadata to *DER(CharlieCert)*.
+4. Alice constructs a deploy transaction, as described in *application-ACL.md*,  setting the transaction metadata to *DER(BobCert)*.
 5. Alice submits the transaction to the fabric network.

 Notice that Alice can assign to herself the role of administrator.